grantcarthew/start-prototype/docs/cli/start-assets-update.md

 Checking for asset updates...

-✓ Fetched catalog (46 assets)
+✓ Loaded index (46 assets)

-Comparing cached assets with catalog...
+Comparing cached assets with index...

   ⚠ tasks/custom/my-task not found in catalog (skipped)